astorDev/nist/webhooks/send/article/index.md

 Now, let's define a Webhook model, along with a helper method, converting it to an `HttpRequestMessage`.

-> We'll assume JSON body as a de-facto standard for modern API communication.
+> We'll assume JSON body as a de facto standard for modern API communication.

 ```csharp
 public interface IWebhook